-Our management assessed the effectiveness of our internal control over financial reporting as of January 31, 2007.
+Our management assessed the effectiveness of our internal control over financial reporting as of January 31, 2007 and determined that our internal controls over financial reporting were not effective.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.
-Based on our assessment, management concluded that, as of January 31, 2007, our internal control over financial reporting was effective based on those criteria.